ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Demystifying npm: The Unsung Hero of the JavaScript Ecosystem - <a href="https://medium.com/@sasi112002kumar/demystifying-npm-the-unsung-hero-of-the-javascript-ecosystem-30deaa6b3ae7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs. Python: Back-End Battles for Modern Web Apps - <a href="https://medium.com/@Jason-Han/node-js-vs-python-back-end-battles-for-modern-web-apps-0e8a6fec134a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sasi Kumar`**
+✍️ **posted by `Jason Han`**

-<blockquote>The JavaScript world moves fast.
-With countless frameworks, libraries, and tools, it can feel like a labyrinth.
-At the heart of it all…
+<blockquote>In the grand arena of back-end development, two titans loom large, each commanding a legion of loyal developers and a formidable arsenal…
 Continue reading on Medium »</blockquote>

 <h3>2.
-From Node.js to Deno: 7 Reasons Deno Will Overtake Node in the Next 2 Years - <a href="https://mind-to-machine.medium.com/from-node-js-to-deno-7-reasons-deno-will-overtake-node-in-the-next-2-years-f45472056476?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My HNG Stage 1 Journey: Building a String Analyzer REST API - <a href="https://medium.com/@bakare1234/my-hng-stage-1-journey-building-a-string-analyzer-rest-api-da0eece3f80e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mind to Machine`**
+✍️ **posted by `Bakare Muideen Adeleke`**

-<blockquote>Why the next generation of JavaScript runtime might finally fix what Node.js got wrong.
+<blockquote>The journey from HNG Stage 0 to Stage 1 was filled with excitement and anticipation.
+After successfully completing the initial task, I was…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why setInterval(1) Doesn’t Actually Run Every 1 Millisecond in JavaScript - <a href="https://yasinefemdalkilic.medium.com/why-setinterval-1-doesnt-actually-run-every-1-millisecond-in-javascript-c94023718940?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+BullMQ for Beginners: A Friendly, Practical Guide (with TypeScript examples) - <a href="https://hadoan.medium.com/bullmq-for-beginners-a-friendly-practical-guide-with-typescript-examples-eb8064bef1c4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yasin DALKILIÇ`**
+✍️ **posted by `Ha Doan`**

-<blockquote>If you’ve ever written something like this in JavaScript:
+<blockquote>Queues sound scary until you use one.
+Then you wonder how you ever shipped without them.
+This post walks you through BullMQ — a popular…
 Continue reading on Medium »</blockquote>

+<h3>4.
+The AWS outage is not your fault.
+The blast radius is! - <a href="https://medium.com/@rodrigo.costa.ssa/the-aws-outage-is-not-your-fault-the-blast-radius-is-30d3009f6792?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rodrigo Costa`**

+<blockquote>And how to handle it the enterprise way
+Continue reading on Medium »</blockquote>

+<h3>5.
+Full Stack Web Applications: Build Powerful, Scalable, and Modern Digital Solutions - <a href="https://medium.com/@kornienko5241/full-stack-web-applications-build-powerful-scalable-and-modern-digital-solutions-04527a1d60ac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `_Taskflow Club_`**

+<blockquote>In today’s fast-paced digital world, businesses need web applications that are scalable, efficient, and user-friendly.
+That’s where Full…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Using dev-notify-bridge to Get Desktop Notifications from Docker or Remote Environments - <a href="https://medium.com/@sito2alemu/using-dev-notify-bridge-to-get-desktop-notifications-from-docker-or-remote-environments-bc128f7128e6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sitota Alemu`**

+<blockquote>Instantly see OTPs, build results, and app notifications — even from inside Docker or WSL.
+Continue reading on Medium »</blockquote>

+<h3>7.
+Node.js 24 is HERE!
+Native glob, SQLite, and the Comeback of the Year  - <a href="https://medium.com/@Luna-Rojas/node-js-24-is-here-native-glob-sqlite-and-the-comeback-of-the-year-7bb0578faeb8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Luna Rojas`**

+<blockquote>A direct response to Bun and Deno, Node finally brings core features we’ve begged for.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Stop Guessing Angular Performance Issues — Zone.js Explains Everything - <a href="https://medium.com/@QuantumCoder99/stop-guessing-angular-performance-issues-zone-js-explains-everything-705ef272c258?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs. Python: Back-End Battles for Modern Web Apps - <a href="https://medium.com/@Jason-Han/node-js-vs-python-back-end-battles-for-modern-web-apps-0e8a6fec134a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quantum Coder`**
+✍️ **posted by `Jason Han`**

-<blockquote>A deep dive into Zone.js — the hidden runtime layer controlling Angular’s change detection and event tracking that can make or break your…
+<blockquote>In the grand arena of back-end development, two titans loom large, each commanding a legion of loyal developers and a formidable arsenal…
 Continue reading on Medium »</blockquote>

 <h3>2.
-From HTML to Machine Learning: My Journey Through Code and Curiosity - <a href="https://python.plainenglish.io/from-html-to-machine-learning-my-journey-through-code-and-curiosity-66314f3b9608?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Async/Await Is Great… Until It’s Not (Here’s the Fix) - <a href="https://amirdevwrites.medium.com/async-await-is-great-until-its-not-here-s-the-fix-0ab3b28ae3fd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mubashir`**
+✍️ **posted by `Amir Ali`**

-<blockquote>How a simple webpage in my parents’ basement led me to teach computers how to learn
+<blockquote>Your “Fast” Async/Await Code Is Secretly Slowing You Down
-Continue reading on Python in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-From 4 Seconds to 400ms: The Hidden React Bottleneck No One Talks About - <a href="https://medium.com/@vishalkk4426/from-4-seconds-to-400ms-the-hidden-react-bottleneck-no-one-talks-about-f0b32a420531?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering React Hooks: Building Dynamic Interfaces with Ease - <a href="https://medium.com/@Jason-Han/mastering-react-hooks-building-dynamic-interfaces-with-ease-9a8d17237563?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodersWorld`**
+✍️ **posted by `Jason Han`**

-<blockquote>Turns out, the biggest React slowdown had nothing to do with components—and everything to do with what was happening beneath them.
-Here’s…
+<blockquote>There was a time, not so long ago, when building a truly dynamic interface in React felt like practicing a form of rigid, ceremonial magic…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Practical use cases for TCO in Ruby and Ruby on Rails - <a href="https://medium.com/@sdemian/practical-use-cases-for-tco-in-ruby-and-ruby-on-rails-5dea0565b205?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The RummSpace Media Journey: Creating, Growing, and Evolving - <a href="https://medium.com/@rummspace/the-rummspace-media-journey-creating-growing-and-evolving-a1f4395e2a2c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sergii Demianchuk`**
+✍️ **posted by `RummSpace`**

-<blockquote>In our previous article on How to write recursive functions in Ruby the right way we explored Ruby’s internal mechanics: from YARV…
+<blockquote>RummSpace Media started with a simple goal — to help people and brands tell real stories that inspire action.
+What began as a few…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Cara Install Shadcn UI dan Cara Penggunaannya di Next.js - <a href="https://medium.com/@abunyamin/cara-install-shadcn-ui-dan-cara-penggunaannya-di-next-js-2de649c92a80?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Subject: Feedback and Reflections on the AI & Prompt Engineering Training Program - <a href="https://medium.com/@ekperechiuchechi/subject-feedback-and-reflections-on-the-ai-prompt-engineering-training-program-6480e4e838c3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abun Yamin`**

-<blockquote>Apa itu Shadcn ui? bayangkan kalian ingin membuat sebuah Website atau Web Aplikasi, tetapi kalian menghadapi kendala dimana kalian hanya…
-Continue reading on Medium »</blockquote>

-<h3>6.
-10 Habits That Make Developers Quit (and How to Avoid Them) - <a href="https://medium.com/@incalite/10-habits-that-make-developers-quit-and-how-to-avoid-them-cd936ca0b294?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `incalite`**

-<blockquote>Small daily habits can quietly burn you out.
-Here’s how to recognize them — and protect your sanity and career.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Build Your Own Forum with FastAPI: Step 2 — Integrating Database - <a href="https://leapcell.medium.com/build-your-own-forum-with-fastapi-step-2-integrating-database-7d229efe8f54?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leapcell`**
+✍️ **posted by `Ekperechiuchechi`**

-<blockquote>This tutorial explains how to replace a FastAPI forum’s in-memory list with a PostgreSQL database using SQLAlchemy, enabling persistent…
+<blockquote>To: Tutor, AI & Prompt Engineering
+Cc: Office of LearnFactory Nigeria; Office of the Executive Governor, Abia State.
 Continue reading on Medium »</blockquote>

 <br/>